dezeee/andreahaas/contact.md

 # In any of ## XXX headers changed, you need to update links in the services list
 ---

+Here you can find several ways of contacting me.
+You can always reach me by phone or email that are listed below.
+Alternatively, you can quickly fill out provided _Self Report Questionnaire_ and I will respond within 24 hours.
+Also on this page you can find useful information about the clinic location, bookings and Medicare/private funds claims.

 - [Self Report Questionnaire](#self-report-questionnaire)
 - [Booking information](#booking-information)
 - [Clinic location](#clinic-location)